forc-db/ForC/README.md

 measurements table (3), and full citations are in the file `TropForC_bibliography.pdf`.
 Sample R code, showing how to load the data files into R and join the tables, is provided in a separate file, named
 `TropForC_Rcode.txt`.

+##Contributing to the database:
+We anticipate that ForC-db will be of great value for various initiatives seeking to understand and manage the role of tropical forests in the global C cycle, and we encourage authors to contribute data.
+Please see `Contributing.md`.

 ##How to cite:
 Publications using these data should cite both the original publication and the Dryad data package:
 * Anderson-Teixeira, K.J. *et al.* 2016.
 Carbon dynamics of mature and regrowth tropical forests derived from a pantropical database (TropForC-db).
 Global Change Biology. http://dx.doi.org/10.1111/gcb.13226